-For a successful hunt, you must put on proper hunting apparel, such as a good camo that keeps you hidden.
+You must put on proper hunting apparel for a successful hunt, such as a good camo that keeps you hidden.
 Put on the right dresses that can keep you warm in the cold, don’t wear cotton cloth.
 Wear hunter orange to let the spotters know where you are and keep your existence legal.

 Carry a first aid kit

 You’re hunting, and it can be dangerous; you never know when you’re getting into trouble or getting injured.
 You must carry a first aid kit in case you or one of your fellow members gets injured.
 Also, carry a good knife to take the hunt apart if you can land a good shot and get the hunt.